blu/brainstorm/README.md

 [^2]: This MT8163 is an interesting specimen -- it resides in a BQ M10 Ubuntu tablet, and as such is subject to the following performance detriments:

-	(1) Power management causes cores to pop in and out of existence, instead of just scaling them by frequency.
+	(1) Power management causes cores to pop in and out of existence, rather than just scaling them by frequency.
-	(2) Although with an aarch64 kernel, the user space is strictly armhf, and so is the tested code.
+	(2) Although featuring an aarch64 kernel, the tablet's user space is strictly armhf, and so is the tested code.
 	(3) There is an entire (albeit minimal) Android running in a lxc container on that tablet.

 Normalized performance from the above (ticks = duration x CPU\_GHz; lower is better)